Domus Aurea in Rome

 While gladiatorial combat did exist, it wasn’t always a fight to the death.
 Gladiators were valuable athletes, and many contests ended with both fighters surviving.
 More common entertainment included animal hunts, staged battles, and even elaborate sea shows!

-Nearby attractions include the Roman Forum, Palatine Hill, and the Arch of Constantine, all of which offer further insights into ancient Roman history and architecture.
+Nearby attractions include the Roman Forum, Palatine Hill, and the Arch of Constantine, all offering further insights into ancient Roman history and architecture.

 Yes, the Colosseum is still standing, although it is partially ruined.
-It is a UNESCO World Heritage Site and is one of the most popular tourist attractions in Rome.
+It is a UNESCO World Heritage Site and one of Rome’s most popular tourist attractions.

 People navigated the Colosseum’s seating through designated entrances, numbered sections, and tiered seating based on social status, using staircases and vomitoria for access.
 This organized system allowed spectators to find their seats efficiently despite the amphitheater’s size.